AlfonsoJLuna/alfonsoluna.io/content/sff-pc.md

 ### The case

 The case is an A4-SFX from DAN Cases.
 With only 7.2L of volume, it allows installing a full-size graphics card on the back of the motherboard using a "sandwich" distribution.
-The case is manufactured by Lian Li which is well known for its quality alluminium cases.
+The case is manufactured by Lian Li which is well known for its quality aluminium cases.

 ![The finished build (front view).][finished-pc-front]